coleanthony1990/Travel-Tracker/README.md

 [screen-recorder-tue-sep-27-2022-10-50-41.webm](https://user-images.githubusercontent.com/103971359/192587834-3a30d761-d2d4-457e-b95a-1feaa2ab5215.webm)

 ## Accessibilty
-This application has 0 errors on the
+This application has 0 errors on the WAVE(Web Accessibility Evaluation Tool) and a score of 100% with Lighthouse.

 New feature ideas:
 - [ ] A login for a travel agency